-- 1. Explore strategies to bolster ice use such as increasing morning usage, engaging schools to utilize daytime rentals, promoting available ice time on the Municipality's website. and encouraging use of the arena floor for community rentals and programming during the spring/summer season. - 2.
-Begin long-term planning for the eventual redevelopment or replacement of the arena, with consideration given to continuing to contribute to its facility reserve fund (or establish a dedicated fund for arena replacement/new facility development), establishing an arena surcharge. evaluating potential opportunities for site acquisition, exploring external funding and partnerships, and appropriate business and financial planning.
+- 1. Explore strategies to bolster ice use such as increasing morning usage, engaging schools to utilize daytime rentals, promoting available ice time on the Municipality's website, and encouraging use of the arena floor for community rentals and programming during the spring/summer season. - 2.
+Begin long-term planning for the eventual redevelopment or replacement of the arena, with consideration given to continuing to contribute to its facility reserve fund (or establish a dedicated fund for arena replacement/new facility development), establishing an arena surcharge, evaluating potential opportunities for site acquisition, exploring external funding and partnerships, appropriate business and financial planning; and other facility enhancements or community space needs.
 These considerations may be explored through a detailed feasibility study prior to further decision making.

-Fitness Spaces 5.4
+5.4 Fitness Spaces